Sitecore/Sitecore.Pathfinder/README.md

-pack-dependencies | Creates a Nuget package for Sitecore package in the /sitecore.tools/packages directory. pack-nuget | Creates a Nuget package from the project. publish-database | Publishes a Sitecore database (usually the master database). rename | Finds all project items that references the specified project item. run-unittests | Runs the Unit Test Runner on the website. show-metrics | Shows various information about the project. sync-website | Synchronizes project and the website.
+pack-dependencies | Creates a Nuget package for Sitecore package in the /sitecore.tools/packages directory. pack-nuget | Creates a Nuget package from the project. publish-database | Publishes a Sitecore database (usually the master database). rename | Finds all project items that references the specified project item (EXPERIMENTAL). run-unittests | Runs the Unit Test Runner on the website. show-metrics | Shows various information about the project. sync-website | Synchronizes project and the website.